Avyansh0001/web/README.md

-Special Thanks to Conrad Crawford for the template
+Special Thanks to Eleven#1983  for the template